harness/developer-hub/docs/continuous-delivery/onboard-cd/cd-quickstarts/asg-tutorial.md

 An ASG Blue Green deployment uses two steps:

-1. ASG Blue Green Deploy step:
+1. **ASG Blue Green Deploy step:**
-   1. You specify production and stage listener ports and rules to use.
+   1. You specify the production and stage listener ports and rules to use.
-2. ASG Blue Green Swap Services step:
+2. **ASG Blue Green Swap Services step:**
-   1. Harness modifies the ELB prod listener to forward requests to target groups associated with each new autoscaling group.
+   1. Harness modifies the ELB prod listener to forward requests to target groups associated with each new ASG version.
    2. Harness swaps all traffic from stage to production listeners and ports.
-   3. Harness modifies the ELB stage listener to forward requests to target groups associated with old autoscaling group.
+   3. Harness modifies the ELB stage listener to forward requests to target groups associated with old ASG version.

 The first ASG deployed is given a suffix using the format `[app_name]__1`, like `asgdemo__1`.
 The second ASG deployed is given the suffix `[app_name]__2`.

 Every subsequent deployment will simply create new versions of these ASGs instead of creating new ASGs.
-So the third deployment will create a new **version** of ASG `[app_name]__1`, route prod traffic to it, and route stage traffic to ASG `[app_name]__2`.
+So the third deployment will create a new *version* of ASG `[app_name]__1`, route prod traffic to it, and route stage traffic to ASG `[app_name]__2`.

 <details>
 <summary>Blue/Green with Traffic Shift Summary</summary>